Weakky/ra-data-opencrud/README.md

 https://github.com/Weakky/ra-data-prisma/</br>
 https://github.com/moritzmorgenroth/ra-data-prisma

-## This adaptator is currently being developed.
+## This adaptator is currently under active development.
 Below is a quick explanation of the challenges that'll be faced.

 # Summary